maoli131/accde-website/README.md

 This contains the source code for our ACCDA project information website.
 This website is based on Landkit Theme by Good Themes.
 Heavy modification by Mao Li.

+For more details regarding our capstone project, visit our [Github Repo](https://github.com/maoli131/accda/tree/maoli).
 ### Documentation

 Development documentation is available at `src/html/docs/index.html` (or `dist/docs/index.html` once you've compiled), or visit http://landkit.goodthemes.co/docs/index.html.